chatt-state/trtc-go/README.md

 # TRTC-Go

-TRTC-Go is a modern, user-friendly tool for uploading files to the Tennessee Reverse Transfer Consortium (TRTC) API.
+TRTC-Go is a modern, user-friendly tool for uploading files to the Tennessee Reverse Transfer (TRTC) API.
 It provides both a command-line interface (CLI) and a graphical user interface (GUI) for ease of use.

 ## Features